 If you and I are alike we would have grown up hearing that Christianity was “the White man’s religion.”
 We would have been influenced by such songs as “Get up, stand up” by the great composer Bob Marley in which he laments the colonialist connection with and disenfranchising intent of “Christian Imperialism”.
 We would have been saturated with the white images of Christian icons in both the Old and New Testaments through the various cultural media – paintings, sculptures, stained glass edifices, television, print, religious paraphernalia…some of the greatest works of art by the likes of Michelangelo, DaVinci and the rest depict the whiteness of God, his savior to mankind Jesus and the heavenly host who make up all things supernatural and perfect.
 Any depictions of individuals with dark skin would represent, invariably, all that is impure, immoral, profane, perverse, and irredeemable.

 During the events of the summer of 2020, after George Floyd’s killing, I reached out to a well-known white biblical scholar.
 My questions revolved around the scarcity of concern displayed both by Christ and other New Testament figures around the issues of slavery and racial prejudice – which were well established institutions in the first century’s immediate (Palestine and environs) and regional (Asia Minor, North African, Mediterranean etc.) geographical contexts.
 Suffice it to say, the scholar’s response was at best unsatisfactory and at worst evasive.
 So, there I was with no willing partner to investigate this most crucial of faith issues (for me and I suspect for other people of color) which connected to my need to resolve Christ’s racial identity (and specifically his color).
-It did not go amiss to me that for my white brother (and potentially applicable to my scholar friend), this is a non-issue as the question of a non-white Christ never arises.
+It did not go amiss to me that for my white brother (and potentially applicable to this scholar), this is a non-issue as the question of a non-white Christ never arises.
 My white brother never has to consider where, as a minority, his faith would lie if Christ were portrayed as Black by a dominant culture that had a history of aggression and hatred toward his (my white brother's) kind.

 During my teenage years, I once sat through a public lecture where the Black speaker (a Harvard academic) postulated that Christ was Black.
 He presented various pieces of research to support his hypothesis.
 At the time I dismissed the claim thinking that this conflicted with the historical racial makeup of the first century Palestinians.
-Interestingly my internalized racism preferred to believe the inaccuracy of a white Christ over a Black one.
+Interestingly my internalized racism ( and latent acceptance of White supremacy) preferred to accept the errancy of a white Christ over a Black one.
 I have discovered that the core of the dilemma lies within my attempt to resolve the dissonance between the oppression that Blacks have faced at the hands of Whites and the beneficence of a white savior, an idea perpetuated by a racial group (Whites) that has been responsible for gross levels of pain and tragedy.
 It felt like I was being strangled by one hand and fed by the other (hand) of the same body.
 How does one resolve this conflict?
 Perhaps, it would be better to disown the relationship (with the analogous white body) completely and subscribe to the “other race of Jesus” idea as many have done – take comfort that he was more Middle Eastern than white.
 But even this solution is unsatisfactory for reasons too vast to address here.
 The truth that I really wanted to subscribe to was for Jesus to be Black…then I could believe that he truly understands my pain and he knows its place in his redemptive work on the cross.